WordPress is a powerful platform with the flexibility and functionality you need to create online courses.

-This is not only the LMS plugin we use for our online courses, but it’s also the plugin that handles all of our e-commerce needs, membership subscriptions, and affiliate program as well.
+This is the LMS plugin we use for our online courses.
+It’s also the plugin that handles all of our e-commerce needs, membership subscriptions, and affiliate program as well.

-We’ve tried and tested so many WordPress plugins for our own membership site and online courses, but couldn’t ever find one that met all of our needs.
+We’ve tried many WordPress plugins for our own membership site and online courses, but couldn’t find one that met all our needs.
 We finally got tired of settling and built AccessAlly, our own custom solution.

 It’s a more comprehensive, all-in-one plugin solution that covers course creation, selling, content delivery, and LMS functionality.
 It also offers other business-enhancing features so we have less moving pieces to have to manage separately.

 Our customers loved their experience with our membership site so much, we released the plugin to the world at large.
 We continue to develop new features and are now solely committed to sharing it with other businesses.

 It’s hard to find an online course solution that is going to flex and work with you and your business, without limiting your functionality.